5 Steps to U.S. Citizenship

 Determine if You Are You Eligible

 You need to be at least 18 years old, be a permanent resident with a green card for a least 5 years, 3 years if you are married to a U.S citizen.
-You must maintain continuous residence in the U.S., at least 3 months in California, and not have any trips outside the U.S. for 6 months or longer.
+You must maintain continuous residence in the U.S., at least 3 months in California, and not have any trips outside the U.S. that total 6 months or longer.
 And, you need to be able to read, write and speak Basic English, and have a basic understanding of U.S. history and government.

 Get Help